-As seen from the performance reported on the real-world datasets (bottom table in Tab.~\ref{tab:merge_time}), all three approaches show considerably higher scanning rates on sparse datasets MNIST and Kosarak than that of SIFT100K and NYTimes.
-This does indicate the greedy graph based approaches are not the best option for such sparse itemsets~\cite{icde16:boutet}.
+As seen from the performance reported on the real-world datasets (bottom table in Tab.~\ref{tab:merge_time}), most of the approaches show considerably higher scanning rates on sparse datasets MNIST and Kosarak than that of SIFT100K and NYTimes.
+This does indicate the greedy graph-based approaches are not the best option for sparse itemsets~\cite{icde16:boutet}.

-In terms of running time, the costs from S-Merge and J-Merge are close to NN-Descent when the data dimension is low.
+In terms of running time, the costs from S-Merge and J-Merge are close to that of NN-Descent when the data dimension is low.
 As shown in Tab.~\ref{tab:merge_time}, the time costs from S-Merge and J-Merge are even slightly higher than NN-Descent for datasets of \textit{2}-dimension and \textit{5}-dimension.
 In these cases, the time costs spent on distance computation are close to the cost in the merge sort step, which causes extra computation overhead.
 Nevertheless, as the data dimension grows, the distance computation dominates the overall cost, while the time cost for merge sort becomes minor.
-As data dimension is higher than \textit{20}, the time costs from S-Merge and J-Merge are around one third and two thirds of NN-Descent, which meets well with the analysis presented in Section~3.4.
+As the data dimension is higher than \textit{20}, the time costs from S-Merge and J-Merge are around one-third and two-thirds of NN-Descent, which meets well with the analysis presented in Section~3.4.

 The efficiency of S-Merge and J-Merge is further studied on the multi-threads context.
 Similar to NN-Descent, both S-Merge and J-Merge are parallelizable on the CPU threads level.
 The experiment is pulled out on two large-scale datasets SIFT1M and GIST1M.
 Each dataset is divided into two subsets with equal size.
 Following the same pipeline as before, S-Merge and J-Merge run on multiple cores to merge the subgraphs.
-NN-Descent is again treated as the comparison baseline.
+NN-Descent is treated as the comparison baseline.

 Fig.~\ref{fig:paral} shows the wall-time of three algorithms as the number of cores increases incrementally.
-As shown in the figure, all algorithms show a higher speed-up when the number of cores increases.
-However, the speed-up becomes saturated when the number of cores reaches \textit{15}.
+As shown in the figure, all algorithms show steady speedup when the number of cores increases.
+The speedup becomes less significant when the number of cores reaches \textit{12}.